ucsb-cs56/w20/_labWIP/proj01.md

         Earthquake data is from the <a href="https://earthquake.usgs.gov/fdsnws/event/1/">USGS API</a>.
    </p>
 ```

+Do a commit with this.

+### Step 6b: JSON to Objects for Locations

 With that dealt with, now lets turn our attention to deserializing the JSON.
 This will be similar to step 10 of lab07b.